-Despite these resource challenges, we still believe in the goals and objectives outlined in this plan and continue to work toward them.
-This plan is outcome driven; we will use it to:
+As we move forward, we continue to focus on the goals and objectives outlined in this plan and work toward them.
+This plan is outcome driven and we will use it to:

-• Improve state agency accountability to state citizens and lawmakers;

-- Increase the ability of state agencies to improve agency management and service delivery; and - Assess program effectiveness.
+- Enhance our accountability to Idaho citizens and lawmakers; - Improve our administration and delivery of services; and - Assess program effectiveness to help us plan for the future.